Troll (research station): Facilities

 Troll is located in the eastern part of Princess Martha Coast in Queen Maud Land, which Norway claims as a dependent territory.
 The station is located on the nunatak bare ground area Jutulsessen, at 1270 m above mean sea level.
 It is completely surrounded by the Antarctic ice sheet.
 This is unlike most other Antarctic research stations, which are located on snow.
 Troll is 235 km from the coast.

 The station facilities are owned by the Government of Norway through the Norwegian Directorate of Public Construction and Property.
 Operation of the facility is done by another government agency, the Norwegian Polar Institute.
 The facilities consist of a module-built new section that is 300 m2, and the old section that is 100 m2.
 The new section consists of eight bedrooms, a gym, a sauna, a kitchen, a communication center and office space.
 In addition, there are several smaller buildings which are used as laboratories, provision stores, generators and garages.
 The old station is used partially for storage and partially as a summer station.
 The facility also features an emergency facility for eight people, located at a safe distance from the main base, in case of fire or other accidents.
 The station is dimensioned to tolerate temperatures down to -60 C and wind speeds of 60 m/s.

 The facility attempts to minimize its environmental impact through several mechanisms, including minimizing area usage.
 Energy consumption is reduced by using recirculating excess heat to melt snow and ice for drinking water and heating.
 Waste is minimized through purchase planning and recycling; the remaining waste is compressed and transported away from the Antarctic.
 Fuel is handled in such a way that even small spills are minimized.
 In 2016 a solar PV plant with 7.3 kilowatt peak has been installed on one of the roof tops.
 It serves as a pilot installation for the declared middle term target of reducing the oil consumption of the research station significantly, by extending the solar PV plant over the next few years.

 The station has a cold and dry climate, being located in a desert.
 The annual mean temperature is -25 C, with the summer temperature able to reach about 0 C and the lowest during the winter at -50 C. Storms, which can occur throughout the year, can occasionally make outdoor activity impossible.
-Being located south of the Antarctic Circle, Troll has midnight sun in the summer and polar night during the winter.
+Being located south of the Antarctic Circle, Troll has midnight sun in the summer (from about November 9 to February 1) and polar night during the winter (from about May 15 to July 27).